 Before 2019 to 2020, respondents from the Irish Travellers (NI) ethnic group in Northern Ireland were included in the White Other ethnic group.
 From 2019 to 2020, the reporting of this ethnic group was changed for all years presented to harmonise with published figures for the Family Resources Survey and Households Below Average Income, and the ONS harmonised output guidance.
 Irish Travellers (NI) ethnic group responses in Northern Ireland are now included in Other ethnic group.

 Purpose of data source

-The Family Resources Survey (FRS) provides the Department for Work and Pensions (DWP) with data to inform the development, monitoring and evaluation of social welfare policy.
+The main purpose of the Family Resources Survey (FRS) is to give the Department for Work and Pensions (DWP) data to develop, monitor and evaluate social welfare policy.

-The survey is used by many other government departments, and for tax and benefit policy modelling by HM Treasury and HM Revenue and Customs.
+The survey is also used by other government departments, including for tax and benefit policy modelling by HM Treasury and HM Revenue and Customs.
 The FRS is also used extensively by academics and research institutes for social and economic research.

 9. Download the data

 This file contains the following: measure, time, ethnicity of head of household, ethnicity_type, geography, value, value_type and denominator